christal5299/DataVisualization_Tableau/README.md

-# Assignment 3 - Creating Charts in Tableau
+# Data Visualization Assignment 3 - Creating Charts in Tableau

 ### Learning Goal
 Train yourself in using Tableau for creating effective visualizations